CrazyFedde/docs/commands.md

 <a name="utility"></a>
 ## Utility Commands

-All commands in the _Utility_ module use the `!` prefix.
+<a name="CalculateCommand"></a>
+### Calculate

+Calculates the given math equations and returns the result for you.

+#### Usage

+    !calculate <equation> - Calculates the result of the given math equation.

+#### Aliases

+    !calc

 <a name="ExpandUrlCommand"></a>
 ### Expand URL

-Unshorten a shortened URL.
+Expands the url to the full form, resolving all the redirects and showing what urls the link goes through if it redirects anywhere.

 #### Usage

-    !expand [url]
+    !expand <url> - Expands the provided url.

 #### Aliases

+    !resolve
     !e

 <a name="FeedbackCommand"></a>
 ### Feedback

-Send feedback about Ava back to the developers and the staff team, any message passed to the command will be sent in the [#feedback](https://discord.gg/tAmWcbK) channel on [AvaIre Central](https://discord.gg/gt2FWER).
+Send feedback about Ava back to the developers and the staff team, any message passed to the command will be sent in the [#feedback](https://discord.gg/gt2FWER) channel on the [AvaIre Central](https://discord.gg/gt2FWER) server.

 #### Usage

     !feedback <message>

+<a name="GlobalLeaderboardCommand"></a>
+### Global Leaderboard

+Shows the top 100 users globally, combining their rank, level, and xp between all servers the users are on.
+The response is paginated to show 10 users per page.

+#### Usage

+    !gleaderboard [page]

+#### Aliases

+    !gtop

+<a name="InviteCommand"></a>
+### Invite

+Returns a link that can be used to invite the bot to other servers.

+#### Usage

+    !invite - Gives you an invite link that can be used to invite AvaIre to servers.

+#### Aliases

+    !join

+<a name="IPInfoCommand"></a>
+### IP Info

+Gives information about the given IP address.

+#### Usage

+    !ipinfo <ip> - Displays information about the given IP address.

 <a name="LeaderboardCommand"></a>
 ### Leaderboard